ECON 471: Behavioral Economics

 Learning Outcomes

-1Demonstrate a basic understanding of Economics as applied to human behavior in various economic environments based on classroom laboratory exercises.
+1Analyze economic principles as applied to human behavior in diverse economic environments through classroom laboratory exercises.

-3Identify insights experimental economics provides concerning individuals' behavior in markets.
+3Identify key insights from experimental economics regarding individual behavior in market environments.

 Course ECON 471 from Purdue University - West Lafayette.